• Home

 Faster, Automated Response

 AI also plays a vital role in improving incident response and operational efficiency.
 Security operations centers (SOCs) are often overwhelmed by high volumes of alerts, many of which are false positives.
-AI-powered tools can prioritize alerts based on risk, correlate events across multiple systems, and automate routine tasks such as log analysis, malware classification, and initial triage.
+AI-powered tools, including those developed by CustomGPT.ai, can prioritize alerts based on risk, correlate events across multiple systems, and automate routine tasks such as log analysis, malware classification, and initial triage.
 This allows cybersecurity teams to focus their expertise on complex investigations and strategic decision-making, improving both accuracy and response speed.

 From Reactive to Predictive Security

 Beyond detection and response, AI is shifting cybersecurity toward a more proactive model.
-By analysing historical data and global threat intelligence, AI systems can predict potential attack vectors and identify vulnerabilities before they are exploited.
-This predictive capability enables organizations to strengthen controls, patch systems, and adjust policies pre-emptively, reducing overall exposure to cyber risk.
+By analyzing historical data and global threat intelligence, AI systems can predict potential attack vectors and identify vulnerabilities before they are exploited.
+This predictive capability enables organizations to strengthen controls, patch systems, and adjust policies preemptively, reducing overall exposure to cyber risk.

 The Double-Edged Sword: AI-Enabled Attacks